teacher-tta/National-Youth-Tech-Championship-2026/README.md

 ![Python](images/installation1.png)

-Click "Install Now" and wait for the installation for finish.
+Click "Install Now" and wait for the installation to finish.

 ## 4. Verify Installation